ozone-his/ozone-docs/docs/devs/e2e-tests.md

 # Automated End-to-End Tests

-All data flows within Ozone and the actions performed on its HIS components are rigorously validated using a comprehensive suite of automated end-to-end (E2E) tests.
+All data flows within Ozone and the actions performed on its HIS apps are rigorously validated using a comprehensive suite of automated end-to-end (E2E) tests.

 This section is designed to help Ozone developers familiarize themselves with [`ozone-e2e`](https://github.com/ozone-his/ozone-e2e), the repository where all end-to-end tests for Ozone are maintained.
 It will guide you through the architecture of a typical end-to-end test case and provide the necessary knowledge and practical steps to develop your own test cases.

 !!! info "Some facts about `ozone-e2e`"

     - We use [Playwright <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://playwright.dev/), the automation testing framework.
-    - We test our data flows through the actions and effects that they have on Ozone HIS components.
+    - We test our data flows through the actions and effects that they have on Ozone HIS apps.
     - We focus on how these actions and effects are experienced by end users.

 !!! tip "Software Prequisites"